francesco-vaselli/GlucoseGuard/docs/index.md

 The model proposed by Deng et al. has achieved a predictive accuracy exceeding 95%.
 This robust level of accuracy has profound implications for real-time monitoring systems and clinical practices.
 It offers the potential for more personalized healthcare interventions and significantly reduces the risks associated with erratic glucose levels.

-Part of the codebase is inspired from [AccurateBG](https://github.com/yixiangD/AccurateBG/tree/main) which is released under MIT license

 [^1]: Francesco Vaselli, PhD candidate at Scuola Normale Superiore, francesco.vaselli at sns.it